realworldocaml/book/en/prologue.md

 As of publication, the Windows operating system is unsupported by Core, and so only Mac OS X, Linux, FreeBSD and OpenBSD can be expected to work reliably.
-Please check the online installaton instructions for updates regarding Windows, or install a Linux virtual machine to work through the book as it stands.
+Please check the online installation instructions for updates regarding Windows, or install a Linux virtual machine to work through the book as it stands.

 This book is not intended as a reference manual.
 We aim to teach you about the